Jude-rgb/Jude-rgb/README.md

 ## 👋 About Me

 Hey there!
 I’m **Jude**, a self-taught full-stack developer currently based in **Oman** 🇴🇲, originally from **Sri Lanka** 🇱🇰.
-I specialize in crafting **modern, production-grade frontends** for web and mobile apps — blending design, engineering, and scalability.
+I specialize in crafting **modern, production-grade web and mobile apps** — blending design, engineering, and scalability.

 💼 **Current Roles:**
 - **Full-Stack Developer** @ Pixel Pro Oman